 Suppose that ${\mathcal M}$ is a smooth manifold (say an infinite-dimensional Banach manifold) with a continuous right $G$-action by diffeomorphisms, where $G$ is a compact Lie group.
 If $F : {\mathcal M} \rightarrow {\mathbb R}$ is a $G$-invariant $C^2$ function, then $F$ descends to a map $F_0 : {\mathcal M}/G \rightarrow {\mathbb R}$, where ${\mathcal M}/G$ is the space of orbits.
 When the action of $G$ is free, the quotient is a well-behaved topological manifold.
 If the action is only \lq\lq locally free," that is the isotropy groups are finite, we can apply the slice and tube theorems, extended from \S 2.3 and 2.4 of \cite{DK} to Banach manifolds, and study $F$ by means of its restriction to a slice ${\mathcal S}_{f_0}$ through a given point $f_0 \in {\mathcal M}$.

 There are three approaches to constructing a Morse theory for such a function $F$: \begin{enumerate} \item We can perturb $F$ to a {\em Morse function\/} which has nondegenerate critical points in the usual sense, but this breaks the symmetry under the $G$-action. \item We can look for a perturbation of $F$ to an {\em equivariant Morse function\/} for which the critical points lie on nondegenerate critical submanifolds (as defined by Bott), each of which is a single $G$-orbit.
-If the action is locally free, the restriction of $F$ to any slice has critical points which are nondegenerate in the usual sense. \item We can seek a a {\em Morse-Bott function\/} on ${\mathcal M}$ for which all critical points lie on finite-dimensional compact nondegenerate critical submanifolds (which may be larger than a single $G$-orbit). \end{enumerate} Each of the viewpoints has advantages and disadvantages.
-We are interested in applying the second and third cases to the $\alpha $-energy $E_\alpha : {\mathcal M} \rightarrow [0,\infty)$, where ${\mathcal M} = L^{2\alpha }_1(S^2 ,M)$, $M$ being a compact Riemannian manifold.
+If the action is locally free, the restriction of $F$ to any slice has critical points which are nondegenerate in the usual sense. \item We can seek a a {\em Morse-Bott function\/} on ${\mathcal M}$ for which all critical points lie on finite-dimensional compact nondegenerate critical submanifolds (which may be larger than a single $G$-orbit). \end{enumerate} All three approaches play a role in the proof of our theorems.
+The main thread of our argument applies the second case to the $\alpha $-energy $E_\alpha : {\mathcal M} \rightarrow [0,\infty)$, where ${\mathcal M} = L^{2\alpha }_1(S^2 ,M)$, $M$ being a compact Riemannian manifold with generic metric.